 Thanks to in-depth research, product testing, and expert advice, we're able to craft thorough reviews that get to the heart of the matter, without confusing jargon.

 So, read on for our full guide to touchscreen laptops.
-Then scroll up, when you're ready to buy, to see our top five models.
+And when you're ready to buy, please consider our highlighted models.

 Clamshell touchscreen laptops have the classic folding design that you'll be used to from standard laptops.
 The only difference is that they boast a touchscreen.